 Vassar provides full reimbursement for actual documented travel and entertainment expenses as described below.
 For business expenses not described by these guidelines, please contact your Senior Officer.

-Employees should retain itemized receipts for all travel expenses regardless of whether the expense is directly charged to the College by means of a College issued credit card or has been paid through the use of personal funds.
+Employees should retain detailed (itemized) receipts for all travel expenses regardless of whether the expense is directly charged to the College by means of a College issued credit card or has been paid through the use of personal funds.
 The only two regular exceptions to this rule are reimbursement for small tips during travel and personal automobile mileage.
 In the case of tips, employees should include the cost of the tip on the meal charge or other receipt, or record the date and amount for completion of the reimbursement request.
 Any mileage can be substantiated with a MapQuest or Google Maps print of the actual miles driven in your personal vehicle for business purposes.
 The College does not reimburse the employee for gas use in their personal vehicle in addition to mileage, as the IRS mileage reimbursement rate already accounts for gas costs.
 All receipts could be loaded through your smartphone and attached to your expense reports remotely.

 For non-faculty travel, Vassar provides full reimbursement for economy airfare.
 (Faculty members should consult the Faculty Handbook for information regarding travel allowances.)
 Should the travel itinerary and dates be firmly established, non-refundable economy tickets are usually less expensive than full fare and refundable economy tickets and would result in a lower expense for the College.
-Although uncommon, the College may provide reimbursement for higher classes of airfare, such as business economy or full business-class travel, only when air travel is scheduled for flight time of ten hours or longer.
+Although uncommon, the College may pay for or provide reimbursement for higher classes of airfare, such as business economy or full business-class travel, only when air travel is scheduled for flight time of ten hours or longer.
 All business-class airfare must be approved by the appropriate senior officer prior to the trip and must be separately itemized and reported to the IRS in the College’s financial filings, so be sure to notify the Controller’s Office if such a circumstance exists.
 The College does not reimburse for private aircraft leasing or charters.